Servax314/AVTforensics/README.md

 ## Anti-debugging

+The goal of this test is to detect processes corresponding to reverse engineering tools such as ghidra, PETools, wireshark, radare etc...
+To do so, the list of the name of all running processes ```ps -eo comm ``` is compared to a list of known process name corresponding to such tools.
+If there is at least one of such a process running, the test fails, otherwise it passes.

 ### Ptrace

 The premis of this technique is that ptrace can only be called once on a process.
 If it return -1, then the process is already traced. gdb is an example of a debugger tracing the process.
 For instance, if gdb is called on *main*, this test is supposed to fail.